 Once you have your results, don’t stop there!
 Keep testing until you whittle down the most successful email cadence for your audience.

-Be careful that your organization is not sending too many emails at the same time.
-People don’t always make the distinction between a sales email, product update and a marketing newsletter.
-Most likely, they’ll just see that XYZ company has sent them multiple emails.
+Be careful that your organization isn't sending too many emails at the same time.
+People don’t always make the distinction between a sales email, a product update or a marketing newsletter.
+They’ll just see that XYZ company has sent them multiple emails.

 With this in mind, you should align your sending frequency and timing with that of other departments.
 This will avoid overwhelming subscribers’ inboxes with too many emails.

 Also consider sharing the email cadence insights in this article with other teams so they can optimize their sending frequency.
 You can then create a cross-department email strategy and timetable so there are no clashes.